peterosburg/SmartHomeControlCenter/README.md

 * Domoticz API - to retrieve device information & to control devices

 ## Features
+* Using jQuery Mobile (https://jquerymobile.com/) to have a proper touch enabled interface mainly focusing on a 1024 x 768 screen
 * Configure the SmartHomeControlCenter by changing the configuration file.
 For preventing getting your configurations overwritten with each update, copy the file to configuration_custom.json and make your settings.
 * Localization support by making use of texts.json (later I will add texts_en.json and therefore at least have an english translation)